dadav/notes/awesome-tools.md

 - timeout: runs a command with a timeout
 - goaccess: analyze logs
 - entr: rerun your build when files change
+- bkt: cache the output of commandline tools